Group Services

 Counseling Group sessions are not billed to health insurance and students are not charged a fee.
 If you have questions about billing, please contact 612-624-1444.
 Group offerings are open to all degree-seeking students currently enrolled at UMN Twin Cities regardless of identity.
 To join a counseling group, you must complete a mental health screening.

-Spring 2026 Counseling Groups
+Summer 2026 Counseling Groups

 Dissertation and Thesis Support

-Wednesdays (Virtual), 2:00 p.m. - 3:00 p.m.
+Section 1: Wednesdays (Virtual), 2:00 p.m. - 4:00 p.m. | Ongoing group

-Group Leaders: Sarra Beckham-Chasnoff, PhD, LP, LMFT
+Group Leaders: Sarra Beckham-Chasnoff, LP, LMFT and Eve Sussman, LP

-To join: Contact 612-624-1444.
+To join: Contact 612-624-1444

-Thursdays (Virtual), 3:00 p.m. - 4:30 p.m. | January 22 - May 28
+Thursdays (Virtual), 3:00 p.m. - 4:30 p.m. | June 25 – August 13, 2026

-Virtual Group Leader: Siming Xie, PhD, LP
+Group Leader: Siming Xie, LP

 Understanding Self and Others